The Burden of Regret is Greater Than the Risk of Leading!

-By J. Allen | Published August 22, 2017
+By J. Allen | Updated 2022 | Published August 22, 2017

 Everyone Leading…Could It Be So Simple?

 No matter what level of an organization you work in, every day there are endless opportunities to take meaningful action.
 But what is the right time?
 What is the right side to take?
 What is the right approach?
 What if others disagree?
 All legitimate concerns.
 We’ve all been there, regretting not speaking up and not engaging, or even not talking to others to get some help in taking action.
 Maybe we were tired, too busy or legitimately afraid of failing.
-Take stock in the fact there are a few common-sense principles that help quickly sort out the yin-yang of consequences between taking or not taking action (more to come on that later).

 What if Nike has it right?
-What if we just need to do it?
+What if we just need to “just do it”?
 Just show up, or speak out?
 What if leading is merely taking action, or taking a stance?
 It’s possible it is not so much an art or science, but the courage to just do the right thing.
 A provocative thought – simple hesitation may be the primary enemy of leadership.

 When Are You Ready?

 Leadership can’t be so simple as “just doing it,” right?
 What about all the preparation, all the training, all the skills listed in bullet point format in those books and articles?
 Of course, formal instruction will make you a better leader.
 You can also learn from others, reduce stupid mistakes, develop new skills and refine some old skills.
 But how will you truly know when you are really ready?
-You won’t know.
-There is no simple test; there are no universal criteria.
-The opportunity will present itself and it will be up to you to take the risk.
-If you pay attention, notice and read each situation, you’ll see these moments as opportunities to do something meaningful, to demonstrate your leadership skills – even if temporarily hidden…or even denied.

-It’s important to actively recall those times when you Just Did It – and showed up as the leader everyone needed.
-It makes no difference the size or impact of the action…it is the “memory of trying” that opens the door to many more exciting and gratifying leadership opportunities for making a difference, getting things done.
-It is a “leadership muscle” that grows over time.
-What a pleasant surprise when you make a difference by simply taking action, whether you are in a position of authority or not.
-Upon a few repetitions, patterns emerge about methods, tools and techniques others use to get things done.
-You learn to apply those that seem the best fit for you.
-You may pick up some hints from books and articles, but the great value comes from the trying and doing, because now you are curious, believing and interested in refinement.
-Focusing on things that will really make a difference.
+It’s important to actively recall those times when you “just did it” and showed up as the leader everyone needed.
+The size or impact of the action makes no difference…it is the memory of trying that opens the door to many more exciting and gratifying leadership opportunities for making a difference, getting things done.
+Leadership is a muscle that grows over time.
+What a pleasant surprise when you make a difference simply by taking action, whether you are in a position of authority or not.

 What Stops You From Doing Something About What You See?